 Before joining the VALC team, Venezuelan Political Scientist Miguel Angel Mirabal had a successful career in the areas of Political, Social, Electoral, and Academic consulting.
 He possesses a Political Science degree with a focus on Public Policy from the Fermín Toro University in Venezuela.
 Since 2009, Miguel has been heavily involved in political consulting in Venezuela, Colombia, and the United States.
 He has also served as a professor of Human Development in the Universidad Centro Occidental Lisandro Alvarado in Venezuela.

-Rafael H Castillo P serves as Policy Associate for VALC.
+Rafael H Castillo P serves as Project HAVEN Director for VALC.
 Originally from Miranda, Venezuela, Rafael attended the Loyola University Maryland where he graduated with a degree in Social Science specializing in Latin American Human Right issues.
 While at university, Rafael established a non-profit organization to help the underprivileged community in Venezuela.
 This experience inspired him to move again, this time to Washington, D.C., so he could advocate for justice in Latin America, specifically in his home country Venezuela.